-- i) The general powers vested in banks to operate PMS and similar schemes have been withdrawn.
+i) The general powers vested in banks to operate PMS and similar schemes have been withdrawn.
 No bank should, therefore, restart or introduce any new PMS or similar scheme in future without obtaining specific prior approval of the RBI.
 However, bank-sponsored NBFCs are allowed to offer discretionary PMS to their clients, on a case-to-case basis.
-Applications in this regard should be submitted to the Department of Banking Operations and Development (DBOD), RBI, World Trade Centre, Mumbai 400 005. - ii) The following conditions are to be strictly observed by the banks operating PMS or similar scheme with the specific prior approval of RBI: - (a) PMS should be entirely at the customer's risk, without guaranteeing, either directly or indirectly, a pre-determined return. - (b) Funds should not be accepted for portfolio management for a period less than one year. - (c) Portfolio funds should not be deployed for lending in call/notice money; inter-bank term deposits and bills rediscounting markets and lending to/placement with corporate bodies. - (d) Banks should maintain client wise account/record of funds accepted for management and investments made there against and the portfolio clients should be entitled to get a statement of account. - (e) Bank's own investments and investments belonging to PMS clients should be kept distinct from each other, and any transactions between the bank's investment account and client's portfolio account should be strictly at market rates. - (f) There should be a clear functional separation of trading and back office functions relating to banks' own investment accounts and PMS clients' accounts. - iii) PMS clients' accounts should be subjected by banks to a separate audit by external auditors as covered in paragraph 1.2.5 (i) (a). - iv) Banks should note that violation of RBI's instructions will be viewed seriously and will invite deterrent action against the banks, which will include raising of reserve requirements, withdrawal of facility of refinance from the RBI and denial of access to money markets, apart from prohibition from undertaking PMS activity. - v) Further, the aforesaid instructions will apply, mutatis mutandis, to the subsidiaries of banks except where they are contrary to specific regulations of the RBI or SEBI, governing their operations. - vi) Banks / merchant banking subsidiaries of banks operating PMS or similar scheme with the specific prior approval of the RBI are also required to comply with the guidelines contained in the SEBI (Portfolio Managers) Rules and Regulations, 1993 and those issued from time to time.
+Applications in this regard should be submitted to the Department of Banking Operations and Development (DBOD), RBI, World Trade Centre, Mumbai - 400 005.

+ii) The following conditions are to be strictly observed by the banks operating PMS or similar scheme with the specific prior approval of RBI:

+(a) PMS should be entirely at the customer's risk, without guaranteeing, either directly or indirectly, a pre-determined return.

+(b) Funds should not be accepted for portfolio management for a period less than one year.

+(c) Portfolio funds should not be deployed for lending in call/notice money; interbank term deposits and bills rediscounting markets and lending to/placement with corporate bodies.

+(d) Banks should maintain client wise account/record of funds accepted for management and investments made there against and the portfolio clients should be entitled to get a statement of account.

+(e) Bank's own investments and investments belonging to PMS clients should be kept distinct from each other, and any transactions between the bank's investment account and client's portfolio account should be strictly at market rates.

+(f) There should be a clear functional separation of trading and back office functions relating to banks' own investment accounts and PMS clients' accounts.

+iii) PMS clients' accounts should be subjected by banks to a separate audit by external auditors as covered in paragraph 1.1.5 (a).

+iv) Banks should note that violation of RBI instructions will be viewed seriously and will invite deterrent action against the banks, which will include raising of reserve requirements, withdrawal of facility of refinance from the RBI and denial of access to money markets, apart from prohibition from undertaking PMS activity.

+v) Further, the aforesaid instructions will apply, mutatis mutandis, to the subsidiaries of banks except where they are contrary to specific regulations of the RBI or SEBI, governing their operations.

+vi) Banks / merchant banking subsidiaries of banks operating PMS or similar scheme with the specific prior approval of the RBI are also required to comply with the guidelines contained in the SEBI (Portfolio Managers) Rules and Regulations, 1993 and those issued from time to time.
-1.3.4 Investment Portfolio of bank - transactions in Government Securities

-In the light of fraudulent transactions in the guise of Government securities, transactions in physical format by a few co-operative banks with the help of some broker entities, it has been decided to accelerate the measures for further reducing the scope of trading in physical forms.
+1.3.4 Investment Portfolio of bank - transactions in Government Securities decided to accelerate the measures for further reducing the scope of trading in physical forms.
 These measures are as under:

+In the light of fraudulent transactions in the guise of Government securities, transactions in physical format by a few co-operative banks with the help of some broker entities, it has been